Do Dogs Have Morals?

 Lessons to Learn from Dogs and Other Animals

 Gorillas mourn their dead for lengthy periods.
 Elephants care for the sick and wounded in their herds.
 Rats refuse to push food-rewarding levers when they know that doing so will cause another rat to receive an electrical shock.
-These are just a few examples of animal behaviors that, if enacted by humans, might fall under issues of morality.
+These are just a few examples of animal behaviors that might fall under morality issues if enacted by humans.

 By studying such behaviors, “We learn about honesty, trust, cooperation, justice, fairness, and empathy,” said Pierce and Beckoff.
 “We can be reminded that we need each other, just like wolves in a pack need each